f3n9/gcr.io.tiller/README.md

 ## update Dockerfile with the new tag

-## tag github repo with name vX.YY.ZZ, e.g. v2.16.5
+## create a new release in github repo with name vX.YY.ZZ, e.g. v2.16.5

 ## goto https://cloud.docker.com/u/f3n9/repository/docker/f3n9/gcr.io.tiller and wait for the new image is built

 ## update version in CCS cluster.
-helm init --upgrade --replicas 2 -i f3n9/gcr.io.tiller:vX.YY.ZZ
+helm init --upgrade -i f3n9/gcr.io.tiller:vX.YY.ZZ